SantanderMetGroup/ansible-thredds-cluster/README.md

 allows to configure different infrastructure and deployment setups, as more workers are easily added to the cluster by simply declaring them as Ansible variables and executing the playbooks.

+# Roles

+# Scenarios

+# Utils

+utils/test-authentication.yml is a playbook that configures a simple setup in the THREDDS instances for testing of authentication and authorization.
+This playbooks creates a user named "alice" with password "1234" who has access to the datasets in the collection2 (see data/ directory).